UniversalDependencies/UD_Latvian-Cairo/README.md

 # Summary

-This is an example treebank made to ilustrate UD annotation choices made Latvian, based on Cairo sample sentences.
-It is created at University of Latvia, Institute of Mathematics and Computer Science, [Artificial Intelligence Laboratory](http://ailab.lv).
+This is an example treebank made to ilustrate UD annotation choices made for Latvian based on the Cairo sample sentences.
+Created by [AI Lab](http://ailab.lv) at Institute of Mathematics and Computer Science, University of Latvia.

 # Introduction

-This example treebank is developed together with the Latvian UD Treebank (UD_Latvian-LVTB) by the same team with the same workflow and convertion tools.
-This treebank conains the 20 Cairo example sentences and is meant to be a quick reference on how various syntactic constructions of Latvian are annotated in UD.
-For more information on Latvian UD Treebank and LVTB see documentation on UD_Latvian-LVTB or [LVTB homepage](http://sintakse.korpuss.lv/).
+This treebank is developed together with the main Latvian treebank (UD_Latvian-LVTB) by the same team with the same workflow and convertion tools.
+It conains the 20 Cairo example sentences and is meant to be a quick reference on how various syntactic constructions of Latvian are annotated in UD.
+For more information on Latvian UD Treebank, see the documentation of [UD_Latvian-LVTB](https://github.com/UniversalDependencies/UD_Latvian-LVTB) or the original [LVTB](http://sintakse.korpuss.lv) treebank.

 # Acknowledgments

-This work was supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 ([Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian](https://github.com/LUMII-AILab/FullStack)) in synergy with the grant agreement No. 1.1.1.2/VIAA/1/16/188.
-The pilot project was supported by State Research Programme "National Identity".
-The work was continued within the State Research Programme "[Digital Resources for the Humanities](http://www.digitalhumanities.lv/projects/DHVPP-en/)" under the grant agreement No. VPP-IZM-DH-2020/1-0001, and now is continued in State Research Programme "[Research on Modern Latvian Language and Development of Language Technology](http://www.digitalhumanities.lv/projects/vpp-late/)" under the grant agreement No. VPP-LETONIKA-2021/1-0006.
+This work was supported by the State Research Programme's project [Research on Modern Latvian Language and Development of Language Technology](http://www.digitalhumanities.lv/projects/vpp-late/) under the grant agreement No. VPP-LETONIKA-2021/1-0006.

 ## References